CodersCampus/supportDocs/docs/item/HOW_TO_PREP_FOR_TECH_INTERVIEW.md

 Preparing for a tech interview requires a combination of technical knowledge, problem-solving skills, and effective communication.
 I have done 6 or 7 I think, and they were all pretty different.
 Some were just [LeetCode](https://leetcode.com/) problems (If you want to practice LeetCode, or HackerRank which is very similar I have the sites listed [here](../item/CODE_PRACTICE_PROBLEMS_SITE.md) I suggest starting off with Edabit), some were gathering and sorting data from API calls, one was simply a behavior test with multiple choice answers, with super odd questions, and apparently I didn't do well because I didn't hear back.

+*IF YOU ARE CODING AND AN INTERVIEW IS WATCHING, TALK.
+TALK THROUGH YOUR THOUGHT PROCESS.
+TALK THROUGH YOUR CODE.
+DON'T SIT THERE QUIETLY, EVEN IF YOU ARE UNSURE OF YOURSELF AND AREN'T EVEN SURE IF WHAT YOU ARE SAYING RIGHT.
+DON'T BE AFRAID TO SAY "I'M NOT ACTUALLY SURE HOW TO DO THAT, BUT THIS IS HOW I WOULD FIND A SOLUTION."

 - Here are some of the best ways to prepare for a tech interview:

 1. Review Core Concepts: